Talk, Understand, Listen for In-Patient Settings (TULIPS)

 - interviewing patients, their carers/relatives and staff working on wards about how they think we need to deliver therapy in inpatient settings.

-As part of this process, we will also test different ways of delivering therapy and ask people’s opinions about what does and does not work.
+As part of this process, we also tested different ways of delivering therapy and asked people’s opinions about what does and does not work.

-Finally, we will gather all of this information together and ask experts, including experts by experience (people who have lived experience of having been on an inpatient ward), to use this information to help us design a therapeutic model that will improve access to therapy, management of individual mental health conditions and help inform a personalised recovery.
+Finally, we gathered all of this information together and asked experts, including experts by experience (people who have lived experience of having been on an inpatient ward), to use this information to help us design a therapeutic model that will improve access to therapy, management of individual mental health conditions and help inform a personalised recovery.

-In the next part of this research project we will then test the model of therapy in up to 34 wards across England.
+In the next part of this research project we will now test the model of therapy in up to 34 wards across England.

 Timeline and process

 Explore our timeline of what we aim to achieve across the next 5 years.

 - Have the review of other research ready so we can use it to help decide what the psychological therapy should be.

 - Start interviewing ten service users, five carers/relatives and ten staff.